 The Practical Nursing course is ten (10) months in length and consists of 1463 clock hours.
 Each year the program begins in August and finishes in June.
 Students interested in this program can prepare now by taking a medical terminology course for college credit or from Mid-America Technology Center and a Healthcare provider CPR course, as both are required before entry.
 (Medical Terminology will be offered in July to students admitted to the program without it).
 A certified nurse assistant course is suggested.
 The entrance test required during the application process is the TEAS (Test of Essential Academic Skills).
 Study guides and practice tests for this are available for purchase from www.atitesting.com.

-Application Process: The next application period will be February 1, 2020, and will end on April 15, 2020.
+Application period EXTENDED until May 29, 2020.
 Applicants must submit an official High-School Transcript or GED scores, and Birth Certificate.
 Applicants are also required to complete the pre-entrance test, orientation and personal interview.
-For additional information about the application process, contact the Practical Nursing Program at (405) 449-7624.
+For additional information about the application process, contact the Practical Nursing Program email, Lisa Musgrove.

 Applicants are responsible for the cost of tuition, fees and the purchase of additional required materials.
 The program costs for students is $4400.00, of this amount $2775.00 is payable on or before the first day of class.
 The remaining $1625.00 is payable on or before January 6, 2021.
 Program costs include all required e-textbooks, laptop or tablet, laboratory training supplies, liability insurance, patches, name tag, student organization dues, graduation nursing cap, pin, and diploma.